fmarani/blog/posts/scaling-with-ansible.md

 date = "2014-07-27 12:00:00+00:00"
-title = "Scaling with Ansible (Europython 2014)" tags = ["ansible", "devops", "europython"]
+title = "Scaling with Ansible (Europython 2014)" tags = ["ansible", "devops", "europython"] description = "Presentation on managing infrastructure with Ansible at Europython"
 +++

 The presentation I gave at Europython 2014 in Berlin.
 Again it is about how TrialReach uses Ansible to manage its own infrastructure and some tips and tricks about our use of Ansible.